MathWorks-Teaching-Resources/Density-Functional-Theory/README.md

 ## Contact Us

 Hints to solutions for challenging exercises are provided after such exercises.
-The solution to one of the exercises, numerical implementation of Kohn-Sham self-consistent-field algorithm including orbitals with nonzero angular momentum quantum number, is provided in a separate live scrip.
+The solution to one of the exercises, numerical implementation of Kohn-Sham self-consistent-field algorithm including orbitals with nonzero angular momentum quantum number, is provided in a separate live script.
 Contact the [MathWorks teaching resources team](mailto:onlineteaching@mathworks.com) if you would like to provide feedback, or if you have a question.

 <a name="H_30BC7141"></a>
 ## Prerequisites